Methodology

 2. Pupils may have been eligible for FSM in earlier school years, but not when aged 15.
 Such pupils will not be recorded as eligible for FSM in this measure.

-Progression to Higher Education/High Tariff Higher Education by school type
+Progression to Higher Education by School Type

 Changes to Key Stage 5 cohort